135 Sunflower Tattoo Ideas – [Best Rated Designs in 2022]

 Sometimes you might want your body art to be a little more extravagant than simple designs or muted colors.

-Maybe there is another image you or your tattoo artist can combine with the sunflower to enhance it, or maybe frame it with an image of gemstones.
-Basically, ornamental sunflower tattoos are just sunflower tattoos with an intricate addition, such as jewelry or gems.
+Maybe another image can enhance the sunflower when combined, or maybe your tattoo artist can frame the sunflower with an image of gemstones.
+Basically, ornamental sunflower tattoo designs are just sunflowers with intricate addition, such as jewelry or gems.

 Perhaps a sunflower might be combined with other flowers, an intricate lacey design, or even an animal or other image that complements the flower.
-If you’re not sure what kind of ornamental sunflower tattoo you want, your tattoo artist should be able to work with you to come up with a perfect, beautifully ornate design.
+If you’re not sure what kind of ornamental sunflower tattoo you want, your tattoo artist should be able to work with you to come up with a perfect, beautiful flower design.